The FridgeFreeze Blog

 On August 31, 2012, APHIS National Veterinary Stockpile featured questions and answers about FridgeFreeze Portable Refrigeration Units.

 In March of 2011, Minnesota Department of Health mentioned FridgeFreeze in its examples of compressor coolers, saying “It is essential to maintain proper storage temperatures while transferring vaccine to another provider/clinic or transporting vaccine to an off-site clinic.”
-FridgeFreeze refrigerators are specially made for vaccine transport.
+FridgeFreeze refrigerators are specially made for vaccine transportation.

-On January 12, 2011, in San Diego, California, FridgeFreeze Inc.’s portable medical refrigerators helped Kaiser Permanente set a new record with The Guinness Book of World Records.
+On January 12, 2011, in San Diego, California, FridgeFreeze Inc.’s portable medical fridges helped Kaiser Permanente set a new record with The Guinness Book of World Records.
 In an 8-hour period over 6,000 patients were vaccinated.